 - Bake for about 25-30 minutes, or until toothpick inserted in center comes out clean.

 This cake is totally good enough to eat straight up.
 But you are like me, you enjoy some a mix of flavors and textures when eating something.
 And with its low calories and macros, toppings are almost a must here 😉

 There are so many routes you can go with toppings and I encourage you to get creative!
 I will share some of my favorites to get you started:

-- Nonstick Square Baking Pan with Lid – If you don’t already have a baking pan with a lid you need one of these!
-Amazon sells them for only $8 – that is steal!
+- Baking dish with lid – If you don’t already have a baking pan with a lid you need one!
 Not only does it make clean up easy because the food doesn’t stick, but it also makes clean up and storage a breeze.
 I recommend storing this cake in the fridge in an airtight container because that is what keeps the moisture in and keeps the cake MOIST!

 - Mini spatulas – the best for mixing ingredients and ensuring no batter is left behind!
 Normal spoons just cut it for me now.

 - High Protein Strawberry Angel Food Cake

 - 30 calorie Snickerdoodle Protein Cookies

 If you try these cinnamon sugar protein cake bars and love them, please rate this recipe!

 You can also tag me on Instagram, @LaurenFitFoodie.
 It makes my day seeing your yummy recreations!